meteor/meteor/content/routing.md

 <h3 id="redirecting-dynamically">Redirecting dynamically</h3>

-If however, you need to wait for the server to supply some data to know where to redirect to, you'll need to render part of the component hierarchy, as that is the place where data subscribing happens.
+The above approach will only work for static redirects.
+However, sometimes you need to load some data to figure out where to redirect to.
+In this case you'll need to render part of the component hierarchy to subscribe to the data you need.
 For example, in the Todos example app, we want to make the root (`/`) route redirect to the first known list.
 To achieve this, we need to render a special `rootRedirector` route:

 ```js
 FlowRouter.route('/', {